davidgilbertson/react-recollect/README.md

 You don't need to 'create' or 'initialize' this store, it's just there, ready when you are.

-And you can treat the `store` object just like you'd treat any JavaScript object.
+You can treat the `store` object just like you'd treat any JavaScript object.

 ```js
 import { store } from 'react-recollect';